Program Ownership

 Links

 Several programs have closed not because of internal problems with those programs but because of financial manipulation -- and in some cases the incompetence and even corruption -- of the owners.
 We need to look at the competence, commitment, and integrity of the owners.
+Even more, we want to know that when a school or program closes, the lives of students participating in that school or program will be impacted.
+If the closing is particularly sudden, the impact can be quite damaging.

 Financial provisions need to be made to ensure a "soft landing" for students / clients affected, and refund of any tuitions paid in advance in case of insolvency.
 This might be accomplished through escrow or insurance or another means we have not contemplated.